Our Camp Properties

-Planning a troop or service unit camping trip for one or more nights can be a wonderful experience for girls and trained leaders.
+Planning a troop or community camping trip for one or more nights can be a wonderful experience for girls and trained leaders.

-Council camps are available for troop or service unit camping during the week and on weekends, and reservations may be made at any time.
-Click here to request space for your troop or service unit.
+Council camps are available for troop or community camping during the week and on weekends, and reservations may be made at any time.
+Click here to request space for your troop or community (formerly called service unit).

 Reservation requests may also be made for picnics, hiking, outdoor skill building, boating, nature study, troop meetings, etc. Troops/groups wishing to use a council facility during the day for a Girl Scout program should follow camp reservation procedures and use the Camp Reservation Request form.